Minors

-TL;DR. Capture → trim → slow down → share peer-to-peer.
+TL;DR. The fastest way to share videos with your athletes: capture → trim → slow down → share peer-to-peer.
 Under 2 minutes from clip to athlete's phone, zero cloud upload.
 Works for gymnastics, BJJ, tennis, padel, dance, music, anything with a sub-90-second skill.
-The whole point: the athlete sees the clip while the kinaesthetic memory is still warm — and the footage never leaves the two phones.
+The whole point: the athlete sees the clip while the kinaesthetic memory is still warm, and the footage never leaves the two phones.

 Android → Android: Quick Share / Nearby Share.
 Tap target phone, athlete accepts, done.
 No internet required.